antD97/SDPS/doc/hidden-combat.md

 # Hidden Combat

 Hidden combat is an issue that is caused by the way Smite outputs its combat log.
-Under certain scenarios, the combat log will not output a line of combat until the log is updated again.
-An example of this would be damage ticks that occur at the exact same time (e.g. Qin's Sais along with its basic attack hit).
+Under certain scenarios, the combat log will not output a line of combat and that line will be hidden until the log is updated again.
+An example of this would be damage ticks that occur at the exact same time (e.g. Qin's Sais along with its corresponding basic attack hit).

 My solution to this problem was to add an indicator whenever there could be hidden combat that is not being displayed.
-If there is potentially hidden combat, the last row in the table will contain asterisks and there will be a status message below the table.
+If there is potentially hidden combat, there will be a status message below the table and the last row in the table will contain asterisks.
 There are a number of ways to update the combat log to leave the potential hidden combat state, the easiest being to start and cancel a recall.

 If you find any issues with this system or would like to recommend a change, make a post on the [issues page](https://github.com/antD97/SDPS/issues).

-Click the thumbnail below for a demonstration.
+## Video Demonstration

 ---